Ken5998/OpenCore-VMware-Workstation-AMD/README.md

 * After the reboot you will see that the VM is booting into the OpenCore menu
 * Select **Install macOS Big Sur (external)** | or Beta if you are installing macOS 11.1 After that is a "normal" installation of a macOS with OpenCore, you need to create a new partition and install macOS

 NOTE: The installation require a lot of reboot so don't panic :)

 ### Post-installation
-After the complete installation of macOS there are some changes to do **EFI FOLDER**
+After the complete installation of macOS there are some changes to do:
+**EFI FOLDER**
 * Copy the EFI folder of the USB into the EFI partition of the VM
 * Download the MountEFI software and mount the partition of the USB and the macOS Disk